readthedocs/readthedocs.org/docs/getting_started.rst

 Within a few minutes your code will automatically be fetched from your public repository, and the documentation will be built.

 If you want to keep your code updated as you commit, configure your code repository to hit our `Post Commit Hooks`_.
-Otherwise your project will get rebuilt nightly.

 .. _a screencast: https://www.youtube.com/watch?feature=player_embedded&v=oJsUvBQyHBs
 .. _Sphinx: http://sphinx.pocoo.org/